How Underwriters View Liabilities In Mortgage Qualification

 - Tell them that they are applying for a mortgage and that their lender is requiring a written fully monthly amortized payment over an extended payment plan (normally 25 years)

 - This amount should be about 0.50% of the student loan balance

 Getting this fully amortized monthly payment over an extended payment plan is crucial for those with higher student loan balances.
 Otherwise, lenders will use 1.0% of the outstanding student loan balance on FHA Loans.
 Fannie Mae and Freddie Mac allow IBR Payments on conventional loans.

 Car Payments And Mortgage Qualification

 Another common problem home buyers with higher debt to income ratios will encounter is not qualifying due to car payments.

-- Average auto monthly payments is $400 per month.
+- Average auto monthly payments are $400 per month

 Alimony And Child Support Payments are viewed by mortgage underwriters as liabilities.

 Contingent Liabilities In Mortgage Qualification exists when mortgage borrowers holds a joint obligation with another person.